shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 <summary>Regarding the Concept of "Discretionary Termination"</summary>
 &nbsp;

 Unlike many FOSS licenses where termination is typically self-executing, this license is not terminated by a violation itself; rather, termination or other actions are only executed when you, the Licensor, declare it.
 More accurately, it means that at the point a violation of the license terms by the Licensee occurs, the right to "initiate the procedure to terminate the license" arises for the Licensor.
-As a result, if the license is terminated in accordance with the procedure defined in Clause 8, the Licensor can set the termination date to any date retroactively to the date of the violation.
-This gives you the flexibility to resolve issues through thorough discussion with the licensee, while also retaining the power to take firm measures through retroactive termination.
+Since the timing for initiating this procedure is left to the licensor, the licensor may have discussions with the licensee prior to initiating this procedure.
+In most cases, it is expected that the issue will be resolved through discussion alone, without initiating the procedure.
+If the discussion is unsuccessful and the license is terminated in accordance with the procedure defined in Clause 8, the Licensor can set the termination date to any date retroactively to the date of the violation.

 Let's look at the example below: